mtxadmin/zabbix/IIS/README.md

 Apply the template to IIS servers hosts.
 It is compartible with standard "Template App IIS by Zabbix agent active".

-You can change the type of most of the items, they should work as passive type - but not EventLog one
+You can change the type of most of the items, they should work as passive type - but not EventLog one (this is [by design](https://www.zabbix.com/documentation/2.0/en/manual/config/items/itemtypes/zabbix_agent/win_keys))

 ### Additions: